Chapter 6. Signal Transduction

 ○ 7th.
 ATP binds to the R domain of CFTR channel via PKA, opening the channel.

 ○ 8th.
-Increased Cl- secretion and water efflux cause diarrhea and dehydration.
+Increased Cl- secretion leads to water release through osmosis, causing diarrhea and dehydration.

 ② Pertussis toxin

 ○ 1st.
-ADP-ribose reacts with Gi, decreasing Gi activity.
+ADP-ribose reacts with Gi/o, decreasing Gi/o activity.

 ○ 2nd.
 Adenylyl cyclase activity increases.

 ○ 3rd.
-Increased cAMP decreases secretion of chemical messengers in infected cells.
+Increased cAMP reduces the secretion of chemotactic substances in infected cells.

 ○ 4th.
-Diminished immune cell recruitment increases infection and triggers respiratory issues.
+Diminished immune cell recruitment increases infection and triggers respiratory diseases.

 4. Tyrosine Kinase Receptors (receptor tyrosine kinase, RTK)

-○ Activated by tyrosine kinase to participate in signal transduction pathways
+○ A GPCR activated by tyrosine kinase, involved in the signal transduction pathway.

 ⑤ MAPK